Shadowsith/mumble-ruby-pluginbot-plugins/README.md

 The new commands <code>splay [file] | spl [file]</code> automatically add and play files if the search finds a file

+### Metadata
+This plugin allows to:
+* Show metadata from single file
+* List files with same search pattern in all meta tags
+* Set meta tags for mp3 files

+### PicoTTS
+Local text to speech functionality for the bot which includes 6 languages.

+* British English
+* US English
+* German
+* Spanish
+* French
+* Italian

+#### Installation

 ### GoogleTTS
 Text to speech functionality with help of google text to speech engine<br>
 **Third party requirements**: mplayer